 Managing complications and restoring function

-Treatment depends on the neuropathy-related complication you have:
+The treatment you'll need depends on the neuropathy-related complication you have:

 - Sexual dysfunction.
 Medications taken by mouth or injection may improve sexual function in some men, but they aren't safe and effective for everyone.
 Mechanical vacuum devices may increase blood flow to the penis.
 Women may find relief with vaginal lubricants.